Glow-Lang/glow/docs/glow-reference-manual.md

 - Complete traceability of an asset, for supply chain managers, stock-management, or even lawyers.
 - Enhanced privacy.

-**Problem**:
+### Problem

+Compared to centralized programs,
+DApps are both *much* harder to write and *much* less tolerant to mistakes.

-Compared to centralized programs, DApps are much harder to write.
+DApps are harder to write, because they inherently involve multiple untrusting participants over asynchronous networks;
-When designing protocols, you must make sure the incentives of all participants are aligned at all times.
+when designing protocols, you must therefore make sure that the incentives of all participants are aligned at all times.

+DApps are less tolerant to mistakes, because active adversaries constantly seek to take advantage of any mistakes to steal your assets, and there is no central authority to enforce your rights if that happens (or to violate them ordinarily);
-When manipulating digital assets managed by immutable decentralized ledgers, you cannot afford any single bug in the parts of your apps that deal with the ledgers, or you may lose all the assets at stake (and this has happened before).
+thus you cannot afford any single bug in the parts of your apps that deal with  immutable decentralized ledgers.
-They are harder to program, and if you want them to be safe, it'll require more computing and networking resources, and more time.

-**Solution**:
+Hundreds of millions of dollars worth of assets have been lost to various mistakes made in DApps, already.
+Even seasoned experts make simple manipulation mistakes and lose tens of thousands of dollars.

+### Solution

 To make DApps more mainstream, the world needed a toolset to automate all the critical parts of a DApp and make them safe.

 This is precisely what *Glow* is: it drastically simplifies the way a DApp is programmed, to make it safer.

-## What is *Glow*?
+## What is *Glow* for?

 ### A programming language for DApps

 *Glow* is a programming language used to make DApps.
 It comes with a wide set of tools.

 *Glow's* three main specificities are:

   - **Safety**: each newly implemented function is thoroughly audited so that a programmer using the *Glow* language or its associated toolset won't have to worry about securing interactions between users.

   - **User-friendliness**: we want to make DApps mainstream, and *Glow*'s development team always aims at making it obvious what a DApp does or doesn't, so users can ascertain that it indeed matches their expectations.

   - **Portable* to any blockchain**: applications written in *Glow* can produce run on any blockchain, so you unlike with previous tools, you don't have to learn all the tooling specific to a single blockchain only to realize later the users you want will be on another blockchain.
     A same DApp will be able to use the resources of multiple blockchains at once, and meet the users where they are and wherever they will be.

 In other words: what usually takes a huge amount of lines of code, and many experts in various fields, has been automated.